-Board of Directors
+Our Board of Trustees

 Liz Murray, Chair

 Liz Murray is head of campaigns and policy at Global Justice Now Scotland, campaigning in partnership with activists in the global south on issues of economic justice and global poverty.
 GJN’s current campaigns focus on fossil fuel finance, regulating financial speculation on food, and promoting food sovereignty.
 Before GJN, Liz worked as a campaigner on environmental justice for Friends of the Earth Scotland, as a researcher for the Green MSPs at the Scottish Parliament and as a campaigner on GM crops and climate change for Greenpeace in the UK and in Australia.
 Liz is a keen gardener (and after five years on the waiting list, now an allotmenteer too) and back garden hen-keeper.